 Enable you to manage your APIs

-Another challenge to pay attention to is low-code platforms that actually expect developers further than any but the most basic of use cases.
+Another challenge to pay attention for is low-code platforms that actually expect developers further than any but the most basic of use cases.

 One reviewer of a low-code app development platform Filemaker wrote, “Filemaker usually requires the help of a consultant or developer if intending to reach its potential.”
 Another user explained their experience with enterprise low-code platforms, “They are okay for simple things … but then the customer will have more detailed requirements … and then you have to program those new requirements with traditional programming, which is even harder because what you customize yourself has to fit in with the platform.”